A critical workout strategy, the rowing sprint start gets the flywheel spinning quickly so there is no fight to bring down the split time.

 At the catch, you want to achieve an acute angle of about 60 degrees, whereas at the finish, you want to achieve an obtuse angle of about 120 degrees, Hart says.
 While most rowers can achieve the angle at the back of their stroke, the front angle is problematic.

-“You’ve gotta close the hinge so you… Continue Reading
+“You’ve gotta close the… Continue Reading